icgc-dcc/dcc-submission/dcc-submission/src/main/vagrant/README.md

 ICGC DCC - Submission - Vagrant VirtualBox VM
 ===

-To create, start, provision and export the virtual machine, please follow the directions below.
+Follow the directions outlined in this document to create, start, provision and export the [`dcc-submission`](../../../) virtual machine (VM).
+Please see http://docs.icgc.org for operational instructions once the VM is up and running.

+You may notice that the layout of the [`provisioning/`](provisioning) directory is highly structured and factored into many files.
+Although excessive for a single instance node such as the VM, the rationale for this decomposition is to promote reuse across projects and environments.
+This is mainly achieved using Ansible [roles](http://www.ansibleworks.com/docs/playbooks_roles.html) and [variables](http://www.ansibleworks.com/docs/playbooks_variables.html).

+Furthermore, we may leverage Anisble to provision the system using other providers such as [`vagrant-aws`](https://github.com/mitchellh/vagrant-aws), [`vagrant-openstack`](https://github.com/cloudbau/vagrant-openstack-plugin) and [`vagrant-kvm`](https://github.com/adrahon/vagrant-kvm).

 Setup
 ---
-The minimum requirements for creating the VM is reasonably current VirtualBox installation, Vagrant (v2 preferred) and Ansible:
+The minimum requirements for creating the VM is VirtualBox (4.3+), Vagrant (1.3.5+) and Ansible (1.4+).
+You can find instructions on how to install each of these by following the links below.

 - Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - Install [Vagrant](http://downloads.vagrantup.com)